 Holding a glass of something (we don’t have to drink it), can be useful because we can hide behind it.
 We could wear something with pockets and put a fiddly toy in our pockets if that helps us to feel safer.
 We can deflect questions we don’t want to answer.
 If we struggle to listen, we can nod and ‘mmm’.
 If we’re worried about people asking what we’ve been up to lately, we could talk about our family members.
 Or about something we’ve been watching on TV.

 If we feel unable to take part in a big social event, it’s okay to say we’re unable to go.
 If we’re feeling up to it, we could invite one or two friends over.
 That way we still see people, but it would be quieter and we can even whack a film on if we don’t feel like talking.
+If we’re worried about watching films or TV in case one of our triggers pops up, we can check them out beforehand to make sure that they’re okay to watch.

 Fear Of Missing Out